What Is AELF?

 Of the remaining supply,

-The Aelf testnet launched in August 2018, at which point it was clocked at 15,000 transactions per second (TPS) of the Delegated-Proof-of-Stake (DPoS) ELF mining.
-The mainnet is scheduled to launch early 2019.
+The aelf testnet launched in August 2018, at which point it was clocked at 15,000 transactions per second (TPS) of the Delegated-Proof-of-Stake (DPoS) ELF mining.
+The mainnet was scheduled to launch early 2019, but it’s still in beta as of May 1, 2019.

 Over $8 million worth of ELF is traded on a daily basis.
 Exchanges that accept ELF include Binance, Huobi, OKEx, Allbit, Upbit, and Bithumb.
 Its trading pairs include BTC, ETH, USDT, and even fiat currencies like USD on some markets.